Those Who Like to Sew LOVE Gifts Related to Sewing! Check out these Gift Ideas For a Seamstress!

 Here are some extra ideas for beginners: Recommended Sewing Tools for the beginner that also make great small gifts-especially in a new sewing basket!

 Small Irons for Easier Project Pressing and Hard to Reach Areas

-The Clover Mini Irons are great for pressing seams and work great using with a mini ironing board next kept next to the sewing machine.
+The Clover Mini Irons are great for pressing seams and work great with a mini ironing board or portable iron blanket next kept next to the sewing machine.
 No more getting up and down to press a quick seam!
-The newest Clover mini iron II has an extra interchangeable head iron tip.
 The Clover Wedge Iron is compact and lightweight, great for taking projects to a craft group or working on a project when staying in a hotel.
 (I don’t trust those irons in the hotel room-you never know what will come out of the steam holes!😉)

-Get Creative and add a few extras to this Sewing Gift Bag:
+Get Creative and add a few extras to this Sewing Gift Bag/Basket:

-Have fun putting together your gift bag or box!
+Have fun putting together your gift bag or basket!

 Thanks for reading and remember to SHARE this on your favorite social media!

 IF you have any questions or comments, send an email to: firstname.lastname@example.org